Item Number: #250

 There has been confusion in the past about a similar American-looking piece that was produced in Czechoslovakia.
 If you preview this Look-Alike link, search for item #1272 – the Footed Bowl.
 The piece referenced to in the above link was not produced by the Fostoria Glass Company.
-While it does “look” like Fostoria American … it is a rare English piece that was first produced in the 1920’s.
-The pattern is called Georgian, and it was marketed by the National Glass Company, Ltd.
+These bowls can be found in crystal, blue, green, etc.

-Both items, from both lines, were also available in limited colors.
-The most common colors in the Georgian pattern were blue and green.
-Once the Fostoria factory closed in 1986, Dalzell Viking produced the Fostoria pieces from original moulds in limited colors of Cranberry/Pink and Grey/Blue.
-If you have a Fostoria piece, in either of these two colors, then it was an item produced from approximately 1986-1998.
+Once the Fostoria factory closed in 1986, Dalzell Viking produced this piece under the Fostoria American label in limited colors of cranberry/pink and grey/blue.
+If you have a Fostoria piece – in either of these two colors – then it was an item produced from approximately 1986-1998.